 Current students can request an enrollment verification letter by going to "Banner Web", enter the secure area, and click on "Student & Financial Aid".
 Verifications are available 24-hours-a-day, 7-days-a-week, 365-days-a-year via this web site.
 You may also complete an enrollment verification request available in the Registration & Records Office (A-201) or fax a letter of request to (716) 614-6821.

-All students have an ANGEL account.
-Your instructors may choose to use ANGEL to supplement your on-campus instruction and all online and hybrid (blended) courses are run through ANGEL.
-ANGEL is hosted through the SUNY Learning Network and SLN provides help desk support for ANGEL related questions.
+All students have a Blackboard Learn account.
+Your instructors may choose to use Blackboard Learn to supplement your on-campus instruction and all online and hybrid (blended) courses are run through Blackboard Learn.
+Blackboard Learn is hosted through Open SUNY and Open SUNY help desk provides support for Blackboard Learn related questions.

-With ANGEL you can take quizzes, tests, surveys, download course related materials, submit assignments electronically, view your grades, and communicate with your instructor and classmates.
-You can also use ANGEL to store files as each student has file storage space.
+With Blackboard Learn you can take quizzes, tests, surveys, download course related materials, submit assignments electronically, view your grades, and communicate with your instructor and classmates.
+You can also use Blackboard Learn to store files as each student has file storage space called content collection.

 Each course has its own course requirements which may include: textbooks, software, and hardware.
 You can view the textbook requirements online at the college bookstore.